The Blues Jean Bar: Drinking Wine and Trying on Clothes

 The afternoon was a blast.
 Watching my boss try on skinny jeans that were totally not his style was a riot and the women and I on the excursion bonded over the thrill of having someone tell us exactly what type of jeans we should wear; taking the common headache out of trying to find that perfect fit.

 Overall, I’d highly recommend the Blues Jean Bar for a special outing.
-The jeans are designer so aren’t cheap, but most girls I know spend a small fortune on their denim anyway, so may be fun to do during a girl’s getaway or for a bachelorette party for the girl who doesn’t want strippers in Vegas.
+The jeans are designer so aren’t cheap, but most ladies I know spend a small fortune on their denim anyway, so the store may be fun to do during a girl’s getaway or for a bachelorette party for the bride who doesn’t want strippers in Vegas.
 The Blues Jean Bar has several locations around the U.S., including in Denver, Boston, and Santa Monica.

 Wine, clothing, and snacks – can’t go wrong with a work day like that.
-Too bad free jeans don’t happen every time I travel.
+Too bad free designer jeans (courtesy of the publisher I was with) don’t happen every time I travel.